 With air conditioners no cheap purchase, you have to be careful with which one you decide to install in your house, especially when it can account for a large piece of your energy bill.
 With plenty of brands on offer, and plenty of model types and features available, picking one that will best fit your household can soon become a chore.
 Add the price into consideration and many would walk away with a headache.

-Thankfully, with the end of financial year sales, many brands are looking to offload models at a cheaper price, allowing consumers to score a deal.
+Thankfully, with the end of financial year sales, many brands are looking to offload models at cheaper prices, allowing consumers to score a great deal.
 While summer may be a while off still, getting prepared early with a suitable air conditioner could save you from the heat, as well as a few dollars.